• Apply now for Nov + Dec 2026 workshops!

 A note on AI.
 Please do not use AI to generate your letter, this is not a job application, it is not about you ‘looking good’ it is about you expressing your drives, motivations, urgencies and poetic visions.
 We are fierce resistors of the plagiarizing machine that is known as AI.
 We deplore its impact on ecology, society and creativity.
 AI is inherently uncreative and applications shaped by AI will not be accepted.

-Please forward any questions to Kimberley Twiner ktwiner@gmail.com or call on 0468664466.
+Any questions can be directed straight to melbphysicaltheatreschool@gmail.com or call Kimberley on 0468664466.

 5 day workshop